adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 int subtract(int a, int b);
 ```

-Create a separate implementation file for each function.
+For demonstration purposes, create a separate implementation file for each function.

 add.cpp